A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Formulation and Preliminary Results

-Using the initial position $x_0\in \mathcal{I}$, define the functions $g_0$ and $\zeta$ on $\I$ by and extend these functions to $\overline{\cal E}$ by continuity.
-Observe that $g_0$ may take values $\pm \infty$ at the boundaries.
-Note the requirement of \cndref{diff-cnd}(b,ii) that $M[y,b) < \infty$ for all $y \in \I$ when $b$ is a natural boundary is necessary to ensure that $\zeta$ is finite on $\I$.
-Similarly \eqref{c0-M-integrable} of \cndref{cost-cnds}(a) is required for $g_0$ to be finite.
-It immediately follows that $g_0$ and $\zeta$, respectively, are particular solutions on $\mathcal{I}$ of
+and extend these functions to $\overline{\cal E}$ by continuity.
+Observe that both $g_0$ and $\zeta$ are negative on $(a,x_0)$ and positive on $(x_0,b)$; also $g_0$ may take values $\pm \infty$ at the boundaries.
+The definitions of $g_0$ and $\zeta$ differ slightly from the similar functions in \cite{helm:15b} in that we specify the lower limit of the outer integrals to be the initial point $x_0$.
+Using the second characterization of $A$, it immediately follows that $g_0$ and $\zeta$, respectively, are particular solutions on $\mathcal{I}$ of

-Other solutions to these differential equations with constraint at $x_0$ include summands of the form $K(S(x) - S(x_0))$ since the constant function and the scale function $S$ are linearly independent solutions of the homogeneous equation $Af = 0$.
-However, such additional terms grow too quickly near the boundary $b$ so that a transversality condition in \propref{sS-in-Q2} fails (see \remref{rem-ho-homogeneous-solns}) and therefore the definitions of $g_0$ and $\zeta$ in \eqref{g0-fn} and \eqref{zeta-fn}, respectively, exclude these terms.
+Other solutions to these differential equations having value $0$ at $x_0$ include summands of the form $K(S(x) - S(x_0))$, $K \in \RR$, since the constant function and the scale function $S$ are linearly independent solutions of the homogeneous equation $Af = 0$.
+However, such additional terms grow too quickly near the boundary $b$ so that a transversality condition in \propref{sS-in-Q2} fails (see \remref{rem-ho-homogeneous-solns}) and therefore the definitions of $g_0$ and $\zeta$ in \eqref{g0-fn} exclude these terms.

-Observe that both $g_0$ and $\zeta$ are negative on $(a,x_0)$ and positive on $(x_0,b)$.
-The following monotonicity results for $g_0$ and $\zeta$ are established by Proposition~2.6 of \cite{helm:15b}.